Niccocum/SEO-Checklist/README.md

 * **Off-Page SEO** - All the things you can do to optimize your website that is not happening on the page itself f.e. backlinks

 Beyond that all items in the list have a priority level (high, medium, low) to bring attention to the most important pieces to be done.
 Can also be adjusted to individual cases.
-An example, where the checklist got used, with adapted prioritazion, can be found in the second Tab named "Chillomania".
-It is the analysis of a dummy-website for the fictiour Company "Chillomania" selling couches.
+An example, where the checklist got used, with adapted prioritazion, can be found in the second Tab named "Chillomania", an analysis of a dummy-website for the fictious Company "Chillomania" selling couches.

 Project created as part of the bootcamp [Marketing Analytics by WBS Coding School](https://www.wbscodingschool.com/marketing-analytics-bootcamp/)